 Between 2011 and 2013 Susan worked in the Specialist Mental Health Service for Older People.
 She worked in the Transitional Behavioural Assessment & Intervention Service (T-BASIS) Unit which is a 16 bed inpatient unit catering for patients with diagnosis of behavioural and psychological symptoms of dementia (BPSD) and long term mental disorders and dementia.
 Her role was to assess the level of functional capacity of patients and advise the multidisciplinary team on whether the person can return to the community and what level of support they require.

-From 2008 to 2011 Susan worked at Montefiore Jewish Home where she was trained to use the Allen Cognitive Levels (ACL) in her daily work.
+From 2008 to 2011 Susan worked at Montefiore Jewish Home where she was trained to use the Allen’s Cognitive Levels (ACL) in her daily work by Jacki Wesson, her clinical supervisor.
 During this period she was able to make observations on how an individual’s ACL score influenced the way they interacted in the human and non-human environments.
 She also had many opportunities to see how accurate the ACL was at predicting the level of assistance a resident would require.

 From 1994 to 2008 Susan worked in numerous roles in geriatrics, rehabilitation, adults with Cerebral Palsy, DVA private practice and consultations to Aged Care Facilities.